jsenv/core/doc/notes.md

 launchNode, bundleBrowser, bundleNode, startCompileServer are using this

+in all thoose cases the idea is to get a file which is precompiled we could precompile it next to the source file so that source file will find it when runned directly and also put it inside dist/ so that once compiled it find the file as well

+but the idea is more to have some kind of
+DIST_FOLDER which is either `${projectFolder}/dist` for the source file and is ./ for the file already inside dist a good way to do this ?

+because even midterm we will use the node bundled version of jsenv/core. external user of the lib needs the file to look inside './nodeClient.js' but while working on jsenv launchNode needs something like '../../../dist/nodeClient.js'

 - There is also import.meta.require() on babel-transform-modules-systemjs written in cjs which will fail
   -> easy fix: use the import/export version